Skip to content

 131. Progress on human rights commitment?

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that in 2022, its subsidiary PT.
-BIA conducted a human rights training program with the goal of raising awareness among its members.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also conducts human rights impact assessments, due diligence processes, and provides human rights training for all employees.

 • Y